Your bank may not be the only one with your banking information

 Saving and investment platforms: In the past years, there’s been a surge in saving and investment platforms offering individuals eye-catchy interest rates and helping them balance their finances.
 Before one can begin saving or investing in these platforms, BVN and card details must be provided.
 Additionally, loaning platforms too require such information from individuals.
 It is very important to be extra vigilant when using these platforms.
 Always use reliable companies.

-*Government organisations: Government organisations such as the National Identity Management Commission (NIMC) and a host of others require citizen’s Bank Verification Number(BVN) in order to get them registered.
+Government organizations: Government organizations such as the National Identity Management Commission (NIMC), and a host of others require citizen’s Bank Verification Number(BVN) in order to get them registered.

 Subsequently, let’s keep these in mind and not only blame the banks responsible when there is a data leak.
 In fact, one of the ways scammers get such information is by data-mining their victim’s data from databases from all kinds of sectors.
 When it comes to protecting customers’ financial information, Access Bank is one of the banks that hold this at top priority and will never disclose your information to anyone.